Skip to main content

 tip

-This was a simple example of using using KEDA.
+This was a simple example of using KEDA.
 The real power of KEDA comes from its ability to scale your application based on external metrics.
-There are many scalers available for KEDA that you can use to scale your application based on a variety of external metrics.
+There are many scalers available that you can use to scale your application based on a variety of external metrics.

 If you have time, try to run a simple load test to see the scaling in action.
 You can use the hey tool to generate some traffic to the application.